Income Protection For Pilots

 • During foreign travel to areas of active internal conflict, high terrorism risk, political instability or countries the Foreign and Commonwealth Office (FCO) has advised against visiting.

-However, these aside, there are actually few standard exclusions.
-Instead, insurance companies base your coverage on your pre-existing medical history.
+Aside from these, there are very few other exclusions.
+Insurers base your coverage on your medical history.

 • Cover the condition for an additional premium